 The purpose of the assessment is to give the student an opportunity to evaluate their choices and actions related to receiving a citation.
 The student will be asked to identify behavioral changes they want to make and create a plan for change.
 The counselor will provide the student with information, feedback, and recommendations as appropriate.

-The assessment is completed over the course of two sessions that are scheduled three weeks apart.
+The assessment is completed over the course of two sessions that are scheduled two weeks apart.
 Prior to the first appointment, the student will complete the Counseling Services general intake form.
 The student will also complete a brief written exercise and two short questionnaires: Cannabis Use Questionnaire & Problematic Experiences Regarding Alcohol & Drug Use.
 During the first session the student will be asked to identify a specific behavior they want to change related to alcohol and/or other drugs.
 Between sessions, the student will have the opportunity to implement a change plan that will be developed with the help of the counselor.

 When both sessions are completed, the counselor will provide the student with documentation verifying attendance and completion of the assessment process.
 The student can then present that document to their judicial contact in Residential Education.
 Confidentiality is the foundation of counseling.
 No information about the outcome of the assessment will be shared without signed permission by the student.

-To schedule an appointment, call 828.251.6520 or stop by Counseling Services at 118 at W. T. Weaver Blvd. **(Please note that we have a $10 no-show fee for missed substance-use assessments, so make sure to cancel your appointment 24 hours in advance, if you can’t make it).
+To schedule an appointment, call 828.251.6520 or stop by Counseling Services at 118 at W. T. Weaver Blvd. **(Please note that we have a $15 no-show fee for missed substance-use assessments, so make sure to cancel your appointment 24 hours in advance, if you can’t make it).